eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/transform.md

 ```
 ## Including all the items from a category

-If a existing category identifier is specified without any items, editor will include all the existing crop ratios under `imgly_transforms_common` category.
+If a existing category identifier is specified without any items, the editor will include all the existing crop ratios of the category as shown for the `imgly_transforms_common` category in the following example.

 ```js
 const editor = new PhotoEditorSDKUI({